avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 7PET is also relatively closely related to non-epidemic lineages of *V. cholerae*, including MX-2, Gulf Coast and ELA-3.

-Later in the course you will be learning a lot about how to build phylogenetic trees yourself, and how to interpret them to understand about the relationships between different subtypes of 7PET that have caused different 7PET outbreaks, and to gain insights into how 7PET is spreading regionally and globally.
+Later in the course you will be learning a lot about how to build phylogenetic trees yourself, and how to interpret them to investigate the relationships between different subtypes of 7PET that have caused different 7PET outbreaks, and to gain insights into how 7PET is spreading regionally and globally.

 Diarrhoeal illness caused by different lineages of *V. cholerae*
 ----------------------------------------------------------------

-The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 6th historically recorded pandemic, are only the two epidemic lineages of *V. cholerae*.
+The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 6th historically recorded pandemic, are the only epidemic lineages of *V. cholerae*.
 The many other lineages of *V. cholerae* are not epidemic-causing; they sometimes cause relatively small outbreaks of diarrhoeal illness in tens or even a hundred or so people (`Glenn Morris 1990`_).
-In contrast, 7PET is the only current *V. cholerae* lineage that causes large epidemics or pandemics of hundreds of thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic from 2016-present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).
+In contrast, 7PET is the only current *V. cholerae* lineage that causes large epidemics or pandemics of many hundreds or thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic that began in 2016 and continues to the present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/